 Corten Steel Garden Sculpture

-The oxidization process – which takes place once a rusty metal sculpture is exposed to the open air – also means that each piece of Corten garden art develops its own unique patina.
+The oxidization process – which takes place when either of the two rusty metal sculptures are exposed to the open air – also means that each piece of Corten garden art develops its own unique patina.
 “It’s like a fingerprint.
 They are all different” says David Harber.

-The other main difference between the two rusty steels is their price.
-Making Corten is a more involved process so it is more expensive than oxidized steel.
-Corten garden sculptures are as a result more expensive than pieces made from oxidized steel.
+The other main difference between Corten and Mild steel is their price.
+Making Corten is a more involved process so it is more expensive than Mild steel.
+Corten garden sculptures are as a result more expensive than pieces made from Mild steel.

 So Which is Best?

 Well, that depends – on your environment, on your budget and whether you want your garden art to last for ever.
 David Harber will always talk you through the options to ensure that you make the best choice for you.